-developing during pregnancy, before the baby is born.
-Congenital heart
+heart that occurs during pregnancy before a baby is born.
+Congenital

-happen during this crucial first eight weeks of the baby's
+heart defects occur during the first eight weeks of a baby's

 development and affect eight out of every 1,000 babies born in the

 Congenital heart problems range from routine to complex.
 Some heart